br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 #### SQLAlchemy imports

 As we did in lesson 6, I will perform CRUD operations with SQLAlchemy on an SQLite database.
 The SQL database is established within [database_setup.py](database_setup.py).
+I checked out the [SQLAlchemy Query API docs](http://docs.sqlalchemy.org/en/latest/orm/query.html) and the [Object Relational Tutorial](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html).
 I also read through the SQLite instructions in the [Flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/schema/), but I may not need the schema.sql file.

 We first import the necessary modules: